jpskycak/intro-to-ai/modules/coding bootcamp/_posts/2000-01-03-codingBootcamp_listsDictionariesArrays.markdown

 </ul>

 <br>
 Below is a notebook assignment to help you learn how to work with these types of data structures.
-To enter the notebook, click the "Open in Colab" button that appears at the top.-->
+To enter the notebook, click the "Open in Colab" button that appears at the top.

 <small><i>(If you are unable to see the notebook below, click <a href='https://nbviewer.jupyter.org/github/jpskycak/aihigh/blob/master/intro-to-ai/codingBootcamp_listsDictionariesArrays.ipynb'>here</a>.)</i></small>